miketahani/glsl-sandbox/README.md

 ### todo

-1. https (with thin?) so chrome doesn't ask for microphone access every time
-2. controls for fading/transitioning
+1. controls for fading/transitioning
-3. should rewrite this with a less bulky interface & less overhead ("presentation mode"?)
+2. should rewrite this with a less bulky interface & less overhead ("presentation mode"?)
-4. audio smoothing
+3. audio smoothing
-5. a lot more
+4. a lot more